What day(s) and hour(s) will OC Mini Maker Faire be open to the public?

 Rain or Shine.
 No Refunds/Exchanges.
 Tickets cannot be replaced.

-The second annual OC Mini Maker Faire is sure to be a great time for all!
+The third OC Mini Maker Faire is sure to be a great time for all!

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker movement.
 It’s a place where people show what they are making, and share what they are learning.